No-Bake Whipped Pumpkin Pie

 Once the flesh is nice and soft and not stringy, scoop it out of the skin and toss it in a blender or food processor.
 Blend until smooth and voilà!
 You’ve got pumpkin purée!

 *Note: If you do your own home canning and food preserving, please note that it is NOT SAFE to can pumpkin purée at home.
 You may pressure can cubed pumpkin, but puréed pumpkin is too dense to can at home as home canners do not reach high enough temperatures to kill all dangerous bacteria.
-You can freeze homemade pumpkin purée ahead of time if you like, or just store pumpkins in your pantry (they keep for a long time) and make this pie filling fresh!
+You can freeze homemade pumpkin purée if you like, or just store pumpkins in your pantry (they keep for a long time) and make this pie filling fresh!

 And don’t forget to save the pumpkin seeds!
 Wash them, dry them and toss them in butter and salt and then throw them on a baking sheet at 300ºF for about half an hour and then eat them like popcorn!
 Any leftover pumpkin “guts” can be composted along with the skin and stem, meaning every part of your pumpkin gets utilized!

-Putting your pie together
+Assemble your pie

 Once you have your two cups of puréed pumpkin, add in your pumpkin pie spices (I found the perfect blend is 2 teaspoons of cinnamon and ¼ teaspoon each of ground nutmeg, cloves, ginger and allspice).
 Add ¼ teaspoon of salt and mix that all into your pumpkin purée.